radioactiveAHM/DnsSafeguard/README.md

   - `packet_length`: Specifies the length of each noise packet in bytes for `rand` ntype.
   - `packets`: Indicates the total number of UDP noise packets to send for `rand` ntype.
   - `sleep`: Defines the sleep time (in milliseconds) after each UDP noise packet is sent.
-- `IPv6`: Contains IPv6 specific settings, similar to the IPv4 configuration.
 - `Quic`: Configuration for QUIC protocol.
   - `congestion_controller`: The congestion controller algorithm, options are `bbr`, `cubic` and `newreno`.
   - `keep_alive_interval`: The interval in seconds to keep the connection alive.